hustle2live/Vocabulary-App/app/README.md

 ### `launch the test`

-Launches the test interactive of learning words
+Launches the test interactive of learning words on click - [running app](https://hustle2live.github.io/Vocabulary-App/)

 ### `add a new word`

 Add a new word to your dictionary

-.\
-See the Demo of Online-Vocabulary by click - [running app](https://hustle2live.github.io/Vocabulary-App/) for more information.